OpenZeppelin/cairo-contracts/docs/ERC20.md

 ### `approve`

 Sets `amount` as the allowance of `spender` over the caller’s tokens.
-It returns `1` representing a bool if succeeds.
+It returns `1` representing a bool if it succeeds.

 Parameters: